 - In a separate bowl, whisk together the beef broth, Worcestershire sauce, and flour until smooth.
 Stir the mixture into the pan, and allow to simmer for 5 minutes, stirring occasionally.

-- Stir in the sour cream until combined, and add the steak back in.
-Season with additional salt and pepper if desired.
-Serve over cooked egg noodles, and garnish with green onion.
+- Serve over cooked egg noodles, and garnish with green onion.

 Cindy @CindysRecipesAndWritings says